max-mapper/art-of-node/readme.md

 var child = shell.exec('pdftotext ' + self.options.additional.join(' '));
 ```

 Does this make one any better than the other?
 Hard to say!
 It's important to actually *read* the code and make your own conclusions.
-If you find a module you like, use `npm star modulename` to give NPM feedback about modules that you had a positive experience with.
+If you find a module you like, use `npm star modulename` to give npm feedback about modules that you had a positive experience with.

 ### Modular development workflow

-NPM is different from most package managers in that it installs modules into a folder inside of other existing modules.
-The previous sentence might not make sense right now but it is the key to NPMs success.
+npm is different from most package managers in that it installs modules into a folder inside of other existing modules.
+The previous sentence might not make sense right now but it is the key to npm's success.

 Many package managers install things globally.
 For instance, if you `apt-get install couchdb` on Debian Linux it will try to install the latest stable version of CouchDB.
 If you are trying to install CouchDB as a dependency of some other piece of software and that software needs an older version of CouchDB, you have to uninstall the newer version of CouchDB and then install the older version.
 You can't have two versions of CouchDB installed because Debian only knows how to install things into one place.

 It's not just Debian that does this.
 Most programming language package managers work this way too.
 To address the global dependencies problem described above there have been virtual environment developed like [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs.html) for Python or [bundler](http://bundler.io/) for Ruby.
 These just split your environment up in to many virtual environments, one for each project, but inside each environment dependencies are still globally installed.
 Virtual environments don't always solve the problem, sometimes they just multiply it by adding additional layers of complexity.

-With NPM installing global modules is an anti-pattern.
+With npm installing global modules is an anti-pattern.
 Just like how you shouldn't use global variables in your JavaScript programs you also shouldn't install global modules (unless you need a module with an executable binary to show up in your global `PATH`, but you don't always need to do this -- more on this later).

 #### How `require` works